This plant-based burger smells, tastes, and bleeds like the real thing

 That protein is heme, and it’s what Brown calls “the magic ingredient” in his plant-based burger.
 The burger’s other ingredients are wheat, potatoes, coconut oil, some soy, xantham gum, amino acids, and a few vitamins.

-Combine those ingredients with that genetically modified yeast protein and, in Brown’s words, “Voilà, a burger.”
+Combine those ingredients with heme — made from genetically modified yeast — and, in Brown’s words, “Voilà, a burger.”

 The “magic ingredient” not only gives the burger a reddish color, but also is responsible for its “meaty” flavor.